 With a product like the Tangerine Money-Back Credit Card, you receive a percentage of your purchases back in cash that you can apply to your savings account.
-Highly customizable, this cash back credit card lets you choose which two spending categories to apply 2% cash back to, and you still earn 0.5% returns on all other purchases.
-Automatically transfer those earning to a Tangerine savings account, and you can bump that up to three categories.
+Highly customizable, this cash back credit card lets you rack up the cash back.
+Earn 2% Money-Back Rewards on your purchases in up to 3 categories of your choice, and 0.50% Money-Back Rewards on all other purchases.
+Automatically transfer those earnings to a , and you can bump that up to three categories.
 Your money is given back to you, automatically, with no minimums, every month.
-With no annual fee, there’s no way to lose with this credit card.
-Plus, there are some other excellent reasons why you need a credit card.
+With no annual fee, there’s no way to lose with this credit card, but you can also compare how it stacks up to the BMO CashBack® Mastercard®*.

 Get a Money-Saving App

 Articles on ways to save money usually offer advice to build and stick to a budget.
-It may sound boring but it's completely necessary—and of course you should do it.
-But we believe that any successful saving strategy is going to focus at least as much on the carrot as on the stick, so we’re starting with something that is easy, painless, and has (almost) immediate results: get a money-saving app.
+It may sound boring but it’s completely necessary—and of course, you should do it.
+But we believe that any successful saving strategy is going to focus at least as much on the carrot as on the stick, so we’re starting with something easy, painless, and which has (almost) immediate results: get a money-saving app.